 In March of 2009, the Company reduced Mr. Gill's salary by 20%, and the salaries of certain other executive officers, including Mr. Lutes, by 15%.
-In July of 2010 the Company reinstated the salary for Mr. Gill and the other executive officers back to the 2008 levels, including Mr. Lutes.
-Effective as of March 2, 2011, the Company's executive officers and certain other key employees, including Mr. Lutes and Mr. Walsh, entered into one-year employment agreements with the Company which expire on March 2, 2012.
-If terminated without cause then (i) these employees would continue to receive their current salary for a period of 12 months following the date of termination, provided that if they became employed by another entity during such time, these employees would only receive 30% of such salary, and (ii) all of the employee's outstanding restricted stock and stock options would become 100% vested and remain exercisable until the expiration date then in effect for any such stock options.
-The employment agreements also contain confidentiality, non-compete and non-solicitation covenants by the employee during the term of the agreement.
-Effective May 9, 2009, the Company's executive officers and certain other key employees, including Mr. Lutes and Mr. Walsh, entered into Three-Year Bonus Agreements which upon vesting, on May 9, 2012 would require payments to Mr. Lutes and Mr. Walsh, of \$450,000, respectively.
+In July of 2010, the Company reinstated the salary for Mr. Gill and certain other executive officers back to the 2008 levels, including Mr. Lutes.
+Effective as of March 2, 2011, the Company's executive officers and certain other key employees, including Mr. Lutes and Mr. Walsh, entered into one-year employment agreements with the Company which expired on March 2, 2012.
+Under those contracts, if terminated without cause then (i) these employees would have continued to receive their current salary for a period of 12 months following the date of termination, provided that if they became employed by another entity during such time, these employees would have only received 30% of such salary, and (ii) all of the employee's outstanding restricted stock and stock options would have become 100% vested and remained exercisable until the expiration dates then in effect for any such stock options.
+The employment agreements also contained confidentiality, non-compete and non-solicitation covenants by the employee during the term of the agreement.
+Effective May 9, 2009, the Company's executive officers and certain other key employees, including Mr. Lutes and Mr. Walsh entered into Three-Year Bonus Agreements which upon vesting on May 9, 2012 would require payments to Mr. Lutes and Mr. Walsh of \$450,000, respectively.
 If terminated without cause before May 9, 2012, these employees would be entitled to receive a pro rata portion of the three-year bonus within thirty (30) days of such termination date, and this Agreement will automatically terminate without further notice or obligation by the Company.
-All or any portion of the three-year bonus award may be paid in common stock (valued at its closing price on May 8, 2012, or any earlier termination date), at the sole election of the Board.
+All or any portion of the three-year bonus award may be paid in Common Stock (valued at its closing price on May 8, 2012, or any earlier termination date), at the sole election of the Board.